webdigi/AWS-VPN-Server-Setup/README.md

 - Your commits and code updates are welcome.
 Changes are only required to src/templates in most cases.
 Looking forward to all the pull requests :)

 ## Updates
+- 29 Aug 2019 , Added support for Bahrain and Stockholm.
 - 19 Feb 2018, Added Paris (EU-WEST-3) region support.
 - 2 June 2017, we had comments from a few users that some new AWS accounts take a few hours before the account can be activated to use this service.
 - 4 Feb 2017, Added Ohio (US-EAST-2) region support.